 Annual Non-Equity Compensation.
 It is the Committee's practice to award a portion each of the named executive officer's annual compensation in the form of an annual cash bonus.
 Bonuses are intended to provide executives with an opportunity to receive additional cash compensation, and are based on individual performance and our performance.
 This practice is consistent with the Committee's philosophy of supporting a performance-based environment and aligning the interests of management with the interests of the shareholders.
-The bonuses paid to our named executive officers in 2006 are set forth below in the "Summary Compensation Table."
+The bonuses paid to our named executive officers in 2007 are set forth below in the "Summary Compensation Table."

 In December 2004, our Board of Directors approved an incentive compensation plan applicable to executive officers, pursuant to which our executive officers are eligible to earn annual cash bonuses for each of calendar years 2004 through 2006 based upon our consolidated financial results (as reported in our consolidated financial statements).
+In October 2007, the Board of Directors authorized the extension of the plan, without change, for an additional three-year term.
 The bonuses are contingent upon our achievement of a consolidated operating ratio (total operating expenses divided by total operating revenues) of less than 97% for the applicable bonus year.
 As further described in the plan, an executive officer's bonus for the applicable bonus year is calculated as the sum of:

-- (a) an amount equal to 70% of the executive officer's annual salary multiplied by a percentage ranging from 0%, if the annual consolidated operating ratio exceeds 95.9%, to 200%, if the consolidated operating ratio is less than or equal to 88.9%; and - (b) an amount equal to 30% of the executive officer's annual salary multiplied by a percentage ranging from 0%, if the annual increase in consolidated operating revenues is less than 5.1%, to 200%, if the annual increase in consolidated operating revenues equals or exceeds 25.1%.
+- (a) an amount equal to 70% of the executive officer's annual salary multiplied by a percentage ranging from 0%, if the annual consolidated operating ratio exceeds 95.9%; to 200%, if the consolidated operating ratio is less than or equal to 88.9%; and - (b) an amount equal to 30% of the executive officer's annual salary multiplied by a percentage ranging from 0%, if the annual increase in consolidated operating revenues is less than 5.1%; to 200%, if the annual increase in consolidated operating revenues equals or exceeds 25.1%.